THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 What about overdraft protection?
 Digit guarantees that they will not overdraft your checking account with their saving withdraws.
 That is how confident they are in their algorithms.
 In fact, if they do overdraft your account, they will cover any fees that you are charged!

 Does my money in my Digit savings account earn interest?
 The money that is transferred to your Digit savings account does not earn you any interest.
 But you can earn bonuses.
 Your bonus is based on your average Digit balance over the past 3 months and the rate varies.
 This bonus is earned every 3 months.

 Is texting with Digit my only option?
 Nope.
 You can download and use their app now instead of texting if you would like.

 My Experience With Digit

 I’ve been using Digit for almost a year now and there really is nothing that I can complain about with the day-to-day operations of the service.
 The only major issue I have is that I earn no interest on my savings.
 But, seeing as how interest rates are basically zero now anyways, it’s not like I am missing out on a huge sum of money.
 After all, my average savings transfer is $5.
 But the savings bonus is better than absolutely nothing.
-However, once my balance gets high enough, I might then transfer the cash back and put it into my Capital One 360 savings account where I will earn a little more in terms of interest.
+However, once my balance gets high enough, I might then transfer the cash back and put it into my CIT Bank savings account where I will earn more in terms of interest.
 (Update: As of 12/31/16 my total Digit savings is $1,526.15.
 I will update this number periodically.)

 So do I recommend using Digit?